leroy-merlin-br/garden/docs/components/scaffolding.md

   box-sizing: inherit;
 }
 ```
+This reset method gives you more flexibility since you can use another value of box-sizing without worrying about having your CSS overriden.

 ## Default styles
-As in right now, Garden styles by default a couple of tags: `h1-6, p, strong, b, em, i, u and a`.
+Garden provides some default styles for several tags, such as: `h1-6, p, strong, b, em, i, u, and a`.
+Check our [typography section](typography.html) for more details.

 ## Normalize
 In order to preserve a linear cross-browser behavior, Garden uses [normalize.css](http://necolas.github.io/normalize.css/).

 ## Variables
-Garden uses [PostCSS Simple Vars plugins](https://github.com/postcss/postcss-simple-vars) in order to work with variables.
+Garden uses [PostCSS Simple Vars plugins](https://github.com/postcss/postcss-simple-vars) to work with variables.

 ### Overriding default variables
-The simple-vars plugin exposes a variables property, in order to inject variable defaults:
+Here is a relation of default values for the variables exposed by the simple-vars plugin:

 ```json
 {